ViralTexts/gtr-clusters/clusters/18520205-sn84023200-HouseholdEconomy.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-—To the pool, the weekly news­
+To the pool, the weekly news­
 &#x27;paper is a precious boon.
 They cannot af­
 ford books; and indeed, would have but a
 little time to read them.
 But for the merest